The Value of Hair Mineral Analysis

 Why are Heavy Metals such a Problem?

-The toxic metals aluminum, arsenic, cadmium, lead, mercury, and nickel are often referred to as “heavy metals,” to distinguish them from the nutritional minerals.
-Heavy metals tend to accumulate within the brain, kidneys, immune system, and other body tissues where they can severely disrupt normal function.
+Unlike essential minerals, toxic heavy metals such as aluminum, arsenic, cadmium, lead, mercury, and nickel have no beneficial role in the body.
+Instead, they tend to accumulate in tissues like the brain, kidneys, immune system, and other body tissues, where they can severely disrupt normal biochemical function.

 Where do Heavy Metals Come From?